Belval/pdf2image/README.md

 pdftoppm is the piece of software that does the actual magic.
 It is distributed as part of a greater package called [poppler](https://poppler.freedesktop.org/).

-Windows users will have to install [poppler for Windows](http://blog.alivate.com.au/poppler-windows/).
+Windows users will have to install [poppler for Windows](http://blog.alivate.com.au/poppler-windows/), then add the `bin/` folder to [PATH](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).

 Mac users will have to install [poppler for Mac](http://macappstore.org/poppler/).